ptbjack/Library/Mi/Main/Meaning.md

 * And makes possible [[disavowal]]: “I know very well but I nevertheless do.”
 * So, any change in our unconscious must be made in the Other.

+[[Sex]]ual meaning is there to mask the reality of a more fundamental negativity at work in sexuality, to put up a screen that derives its efficacy from to the fact that it is itself a means of satisfaction -satisfaction through meaning [[Jouis-sense]], satisfaction in the production of sexual meaning.

 ---
 # References